kwkou/815/includes/tshootguide.md

 **Performance Profiling**

-You can [profile] your Azure application when it runs in Microsoft Azure to determine any performance issues.
-When you publish your Microsoft Azure application from Visual Studio, you can choose to profile the application and select the profiling settings that you require.
+You can [profile] your Azure application when it runs in Azure to determine any performance issues.
+When you publish your Azure application from Visual Studio, you can choose to profile the application and select the profiling settings that you require.